snowflakedb/SnowAlert/PULL_REQUEST_TEMPLATE.md

 [comment]: # ('Change Library Version' for library/package dependency version changes.)

 ## Description

-Please include a summary and purpose of the change.
-You can additionally also include relevant motivation and context.
+[comment]: # (Please include a summary and purpose of the change.
+You can additionally also include relevant motivation and context.)

 ## Type of change
-Mark the appropriate type of change:
+[comment]: # (Mark the appropriate type of change.)

 - [x] Enhancement
 - [ ] Bug fix